Moseley Village railway station: History

 The station was opened by the Midland Railway on the former Birmingham and Gloucester Railway mainline (now the Camp Hill line) on 1 November 1867.
-Upon opening it was called Moseley station, forcing an existing downline station of the same name to be renamed 'Kings Heath'.
+Upon opening it was called Moseley, forcing an existing downline station of the same name to be renamed 'Kings Heath'.
 From 1923, the station was operated by the London Midland and Scottish Railway.

 The station closed on 27 January 1941 as an economy measure during the Second World War.
 The buildings were demolished at some point thereafter.